lrcortizo/PetsJavaEEApplication/README.md

 ## 1. Deployment Environment
 The environment is based on Java 8, Maven 3.3+, Git 1.9+, MySQL 5.5+,
-WildFly 8.2.1 and Eclipse Neon for JavaEE.
+WildFly 10.1.0 and Eclipse Oxygen for JavaEE.

 ### 1.1.
 Java JDK 8
 Download and install Java JDK 8, preferably the Oracle version (the commands `java` and `javac` must be available).

 You can test your Java installation with the commands:

 ```bash
 java -version
 javac -version